brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-03-disney-bsdf-bssrdf-in-blender.md

 Note2: Disney node inputs seems to be very [substance painter friendly](https://cdn.scrot.moe/images/2016/09/11/asian_dragon_substanceMetalLayout.png) (I like!).

-Note3: There is no refractive shader/controler exposed (only with transparency). < No big deal.
+Note3: There is no refractive shader/controler exposed (refraction only happens with transparency). < No big deal.